Welcome to my Maniac Mansion fan site!

 Where to find Maniac Mansion

 Maniac Mansion is a great but old game, and it can be difficult nowadays to find a first-hand copy.
-I wish it was easier to find, but there isn't a thing I can do about it.

 Day of the Tentacle